Weggler/docu-ngsbem/_sources/intro.md

 The repository combines **practical demos** with a **theoretical introduction** to BEM:

 ### 1. Introduction to BEM and Software Capabilities
-This section gives a concise overview of the **Boundary Element Method (BEM)** and the features of NGSBEm.
+This section gives a concise overview of the **Boundary Element Method (BEM)** and the features of NGSBem.
 It highlights the **convergence rates** achievable for different problems.

 ### 2. Demos
-The demos show how to solve concrete problems using NGSBEm:
+The demos show how to solve concrete problems using NGSBEM:

 * Explain the connection between **linear operators** and the **boundary value problem**.
 * Show step by step how the problem is translated into the boundary element method.